iGEM-HUST-China/HUST-China-2025/wiki/results.md

 ### **3.2 β-oxidization pathway verification**

-To illustrate the function of three genes (MFE2, Pox2, Pot1) which have significant function in the beta-oxidization progress of *Yarrowia lipolytica*, we assay the quantity of fatty acid with a series of experiment which reflect on the ability of converting the fatty acid into energy
+To illustrate the function of three genes (MFE2, Pox2, Pot1) which have significant functions in the beta-oxidization progress of *Yarrowia lipolytica*, we assay the quantity of fatty acid with a series of experiment which reflect on the ability of converting the fatty acid into energy

 First, we use three types of the engineering *Y.lipolytica*: po1f wild-type(WT), po1f lipase(FA), po1f beta oxidization (BO).
-TLLbe was introduced into FA and has been proved previously to enhance the lipid degradation, while BO has been introduced with MFE2, Pox2 and Pot1.
+FA is transformed with overexpressed mtll, which has been proven to enhance lipid degradation, while BO is transformed with overexpressed Pot1, MFE2, and Pox2, and this intervention led to enhanced β-oxidation and fatty acid utilization.

-We cultivate these three kinds of yeast after 24h, then centrifuge for separating the yeast and re-suspense with the olive oil emulsion for overnight cultivation
+We cultivate these three kinds of yeast for 24h, then centrifuge for separating the yeast and re-suspense with the olive oil emulsion for overnight cultivation.

 {% include figure.html image="https://static.igem.wiki/teams/5569/result/16.webp" caption="Figure 15 RT sedimentation (from left to right WT, FA, BO)" %}